Bumping into the species scale with the scalar potential: Understanding the bump

 We first note that this potential \eqref{potyyb} is of the form \eqref{potsingle} for the tachyonic direction $y$: we have $n=6$, with $A_3<0$ and other coefficients positive.
 Therefore, according to Lemma 2, that direction should admit a bump, a point that we easily verify.
 If the steepest descent is close to the tachyonic direction, this could then provide an explanation.

 We then run the steepest descent procedure on potential \eqref{potyyb}, starting at the critical point along the tachyonic direction.
 The corresponding notebook is {\tt Steepest descent 2 fields potential}.
 We consider 34 points, the last one giving $V \approx 5.8928 \cdot 10^{-8}$ and a field distance close to $8$.
 This allows a fair comparison to the results on the complete potential.
-Interestingly, the ratio of gradients is very high (more than 1000) on most of the trajectory (see Figure \ref{fig:2fieldsratio}), except towards the end where it reaches values close to 3; this means that we get a good valley on most of the path.

 The main result is that there is no bump in $\epsilon_V$, when following the steepest descent on this two fields model: see Figure \ref{fig:2fieldsepsilon}.
 Along this trajectory, the two fields start at 0 and end-up at $y=7.7795,\, y_{\bot}=0.38025$.
 This signals a small but clear deviation from the tachyon $y$ alone, hence preventing from benefiting from the tachyonic bump.
 This simplified model is then not enough to explain this feature of the complete potential.